cedille/cedille/core/README.md

 ## To Do:
 1. Parser (probably need to make several changes to the syntax from the specification, as several terms/types would cause parsing conflicts)
+2. "Let" terms/types
-2. Do lots of testing to find bugs, then fix them
+3. Do lots of testing to find bugs, then fix them

 ## Index:
 *  CedilleCoreCheck       Functions that check a term/type/kind for errors and synthesize the type/kind/superkind of it